Yasi92/Happy-Pet/README.md

     * The quick access links in the footer alters according to the navigation bar links on different pages.

 ### Yet to be implemented <a id="yet-to-be-implemented"></a>
-   1. Enable users to upload images to the website instead of an image URL.
-   2. On Create Account Page, add the ability to see the password that was typed in, to avoid accidental typos.
-   3. Enable users to update their passwords.
-   4. Enable users to recover their password if it is forgotten.

 ## Information Architecture <a id="data-info"></a>

 ### Database Choice <a id="db"></a>
-* My personal preference for the database for this project would be SQL as it would suit this project better however, as one of the requirements for this milestone project was using a relational database as Mongodb, this was chosen as my database.

 ### Data Storage Types <a id="data-type"></a>